sabrina-reis/sabrina-reis.github.io/index.md

 <img src="/assets/headshot.jpeg" alt="Headshot" class="headshot">
 Hello!
 I'm a second-year PhD student in Computer Science and Engineering at UC Santa Cruz advised by [Lindsey Kuper](https://users.soe.ucsc.edu/~lkuper/).

 I work on multiparty programming, which integrates ideas from multi-tier programming, choreographic programming, and multiparty session types to improve our ability to reason about and build distributed systems.
+At UCSC, I also co-organize the [Languages, Systems, and Data seminar](https://lsd.ucsc.edu/lsd-seminar/2026fa/).
 I'm extremely grateful to have my PhD funded by a National Science Foundation Graduate Research Fellowship and a UCSC Eugene Cota-Robles Fellowship.

 Before UCSC, I was an Academic Graduate Appointee on the Proof Technologies team at Lawrence Livermore National Laboratory, where I worked on formal methods and programming language tools for the ROSE source-to-source compiler, including e-graph-based rewriting systems and program verification with Cryptol and Frama-C. Prior to LLNL, I received a B.S. in Mathematics & Computer Science and B.S. in Data Science from the University of Oregon's Clark Honors College.

-In my free time, I enjoy birding, bikepacking, baking, cooking, knitting, weightlifting, and reading novels.
-If I am at home, I likely have a cat in my lap.
+In my free time, I enjoy birding, biking and easy bikepacking, cooking, baking, knitting, weightlifting, and reading novels.
+If I'm at home, I likely have a cat in my lap.

 <p class="byline">
 <a href="{{ sabrina-reis.github.com }}">